 So, at the end of 2011, the complete book series – Super Baby & Ted and the Cotsville Kids – was published.
 Hooray, mission accomplished!

-Jennifer has not been sitting still since then and has been busy producing a 3D animated video of one of her books with a talented team of animation graduates in Perth, Western Australia and this was completed and released on 25th October 2016.
+Jennifer also produced a 3D animated video of one of her books with a talented team of animation graduates in Perth, Western Australia and this was completed and released in 2016.
 You can watch the video on the Home Page of our website.
-Jennifer is hoping this will be the first of many and that Super Baby and Ted plus all the characters in Cotsville will ‘come to life’ and be fun and entertaining for young children.

 So now you know how Super Baby and Ted and their friends were created.
 We hope you will visit our website regularly for updates and news on what is happening in Cotsville Town.